elghachouimohamed35-png/Zabbix-Infrastructure-Monitoring/README.md

 # Zabbix Infrastructure Monitoring

-## Project Overview
+## 📌 Project Overview

-This project demonstrates the deployment and configuration of a complete enterprise monitoring infrastructure using Zabbix.
+This project demonstrates the deployment and configuration of an enterprise infrastructure monitoring solution using Zabbix.

-The environment includes:
+## 🖥️ Infrastructure

 - Ubuntu Server 24.04 LTS
 - Zabbix Server 7.0